charleezychang/obs-notes/Angular/Signals.md

 ### `toSignal()`
 - Converts observable to a signal
 - Might initially be `undefined`, workaround is to add initial value as an option: `{ initialValue: initialValue }`
-- Will behave as if its marked with `| async`
+- Will behave as if its marked with `| async`, so un-subscription is not needed
-- Note: signals mark the component as dirty, but not the ancestors.
-However, even if the parent is not marked as dirty, the CD will go pass through it and go through its children
 - Opposite is to use `toObservable(this.mySignal())`
 ```ts
 prettyDate = toSignal(